-Experts will discuss the impact of the pandemic on students' academic achievement, engagement, and well-being.
-Looking forward, they will review the latest thinking in education reform with promise for student engagement and success, and strategies to ensure this generation is prepared for the future of learning and work.
+Experts from the Harvard Graduate School of Education will discuss the latest thinking in education reform with promise for student engagement and success, and that focuses on the future of learning and work, especially post-pandemic.

-- Paul Reville, Francis Keppel Professor of Practice of Educational Policy and Administration, Harvard Graduate School of Education - Bob Schwartz, Professor Emeritus of Practice in Educational Policy and Administration, Harvard Graduate School of Education - Mary Skipper, Superintendent, Boston Public Schools - 10:45 11:15 AM Travel to The Loop Lab - 11:15 12:00 PM Tour The Loop Lab
+- Peter Q. Blair, Assistant Professor of Education, Harvard Graduate School of Education - Paul Reville, Francis Keppel Professor of Practice of Educational Policy and Administration, Harvard Graduate School of Education - Bob Schwartz, Professor Emeritus of Practice in Educational Policy and Administration, Harvard Graduate School of Education

+Travel to The Loop Lab

+Tour The Loop Lab